dfsp-spirit/pcx/README.md

 ## About

 The PCX (Picture Exchange) format is an old bitmap image format that is compressed using runlength encoding and typically indexed, i.e. used with a fixed palette.
-It was used together with the WAL format for parts of the assets (skybox textures, model skins) in the early Quake series games (id tech1 and tech2 engines).
+It was used together with the WAL format for parts of the assets (skybox textures, model skins, UI pictures, sprites) in the early Quake series games (id tech1 and tech2 engines).

 ## Package API